Let me explain…

 How can Support Groups help people deal with Chronic Illness?

-As I was diagnosed with the condition myself as a young adult, I felt it important to raise awareness especially for other young ladies who found themselves in the same boat as me.
+Being diagnosed with the condition myself as a young adult, I felt it important to raise awareness especially for other young ladies who found themselves in the same boat as me.
 Although men can be affected too, about 9 out of 10 cases of Fibromyalgia are in WOMEN!

 THE IMPACT OF CHRONIC ILLNESS ON LOVED ONES OF THE SUFFERER: